vivekch18/Online-Voting-System/README.md

 # Online-Voting-System
 The Online Voting System provides a secure and user-friendly interface for voters to participate in elections remotely.
-The system allows eligible voters to view available political parties and cast their vote electronically, which makes the voting process more efficient and accessible.
+The system allows eligible voters to view available political parties and cast their votes electronically, which makes the voting process more efficient and accessible.
 The project aims to provide a platform for modern electoral practices that can be utilized in local, state, or national elections.<br>
 <h3>Key Features</h3>
 <b>User Authentication:<br>
 Dashboard for Voters:<br>